10 Fun Facts about Edinburgh Castle

 1. Castle Rock – A Rock By Any Other Name

-Scotland’s most famous castle is built on top a 700-million-year-extinct volcano in the centre of Edinburgh city called Castle Rock.
+Scotland’s most famous castle sits on top of Castle Rock, a 700-million-year-extinct volcano in the centre of the city.
 As its name suggests, Castle Rock is more than 120 meters above sea level, towering over the surrounding city.

 2. The Start Of A Long, Grisly History